skip to content

 Tenancy agreement

 A tenancy agreement continues even if the document recording the agreement has been destroyed.
-Landlords are required to keep a copy of these agreements up to 2 years from the date of termination.
-If their copy has also been destroyed a new document can be created to record the agreement.
+Landlords are required to keep a copy of these agreements for up to 2 years from the date of termination.
+If their copy has also been destroyed, a new document can be created to record the agreement.

-Replacing lost or destroyed documents : Last Revised: Tue Aug 20th 2024
+Replacing lost or destroyed documents : Last Revised: Mon Apr 20th 2026

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.